JuliusB/subscribers-manager/readme.md

 Then open http://127.0.0.1:8000 in browser.

-run teststs with command: vendor/bin/phpunit
+run tests with command: vendor/bin/phpunit